alexklavens/tripadvisor-magazine/README.md

 We also placed some manual filters in the image of editorial submission standards: a minimum word count, a minimum rating, etc.

+The final product of the language processing was a table where each row was a review.
+The process exports a Pickle object containing the table as a Pandas DataFrame.

 ## The Web App

-We built a Flask application to serve TripAdvisor Magazine

-## Which Locations and Reviews Are Eligible?

-We used London as our test-case.
-But for whatever geographic scope, we analyze every hotel, restaurant, or attraction review for any open (not permanently closed) location.
+We built a Flask application to serve TripAdvisor Magazine using Jinja HTML templating.
+The app unpacks the Pickle object and uses the Pandas dataframe to generate a list of 'Location' objects.
+Each location has a unique id, which is also the same id for that business used in TripAdvisor's main databases and website.

+The site serves three main types of pag templates: a home page featuring previews of all available articles, a template for the three verticals (hotels, restaurants, attractions), and an article template.

+#### The Article

+An 'article' on TripAdvisor Magazine has a one-to-one relationship with businesses featured on the site.
+In some cases, the NLP algorithm found high-quality reviews for the same business.
+We put a cap on three reviews per business.

+So an article format is as follows:

+__headline__: business name

+__image__: business image

+__reviews__: one to three reviews

+__link__: link to the businesses TripAdvisor page

 ## No APIs

-TripAdvisor does have public-facing APIs, but we were unfamiliar with the limitations of that interface.
+TripAdvisor does have public-facing APIs, but we were unfamiliar with that interface and any possible limitations it might come with.
 Using internal databases allowed us to access review and location data in a more holistic way.
 These databases are also what we had been using for our normal jobs all summer.

 We recognize that a large-scale implementation of this project would involve adjustments to allow for regularly scheduled NLP-based content decisions.

-We used internal databases to pull review and location data.
-This project only covers one city, but even that involved sorting through every review
+## Photograpghy

+We chose to focus the project on language processing and front-end web development to best display our findings.

+There are less than 30 locations featured on TripAdvisor Magazine, so we chose to find photos for each of those manually.

 ## Deployment

 During the hackathon, we hosted the application on our laptops.

-Now, its deployed on a Heroku server that uses this github repository as its source
+After the summer, I deployed TripAdvisor Magazine to a Heroku server that uses this GitHub repository as its source.

 ## Future Project Ideas

+The next major steps in developing TripAdvisor Magazine are to expand location coverage and to set up reoccuring NLP execution.

+Another next step would be to rebuild the data collection process around what is possible with public-facing APIs.
-Ideally, this project is entirely independent of access to internal databases.
-It is possible that one could conduct a similar data gathering process using their public-facing APIs.
-However, our project depended on internal datasets and the company's database server power to access that information in a reasonable amount of time.
+Ideally, this project would also be entirely independent of access to internal databases.
+Our project depended on internal datasets and the company's database server power to access that information in a reasonable amount of time.